SulphurSpringsHS/Website/index.md

 Want to see some more of our projects?
 Reach out via email and we can forward you a short descript email of what we're currently working on.

 ### Skillusa
- This is a link to the Skills USA page of all the competitions that we competed in, we unable to compet in them to do weather
+ This is a link to the Skills USA page of all the competitions that we competed in, we unable to compete in them due to the weather.

 [Robotics and Automation Techology](skillsusa-register.org/CRC/contentTECH/T/RoboticsAutomationTechnology.pdf)